-Positive economic activity in a community depends on the success of its private-sector businesses to develop new and innovative products, provide services, attract investment, and create jobs.
+A community's positive economic activity depends on the success of its private-sector businesses to develop new and innovative products, provide services, attract investment, and create jobs.
 Small-business growth, entrepreneurship, and innovation are hallmarks of the American economic system.
 Internet connectivity - coupled with new technology, devices, and applications - is perpetuating these ideals in new and exciting ways.

 The data below show the connectivity and use of technology among businesses in the community, compared to those in other communities participating in Connected Nation's Connected program.
 These data should be used to make informed decisions and implement solutions for improving connectivity.
 This information was gathered through surveys distributed in the community.
+This project was funded by the Economic Development Administration (EDA) Coronavirus Aid, Relief, and Economic Security (CARES) Act.

-Data from Wichita County represent survey responses collected between October 2021 and February 2022.
-During this time, 47 Wichita County businesses responded.
-Data from all Connected communities represent survey responses collected between January 1, 2020, and February 28, 2022.
+Data from Jefferson County represent survey responses collected from February to April 2022.
+During this time, 22 Jefferson County businesses responded.
+Data from all Connected communities represent survey responses collected between January 1, 2020, and March 31, 2022.
 As more communities participate in the Connected program, these figures are likely to change.